Jazz Chisholm Preview, Player Props: Marlins vs. Dodgers

 - The Dodgers pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have the 15th-ranked team ERA across all MLB pitching staffs (4.22).
+- The Dodgers have a 4.25 team ERA that ranks 16th across all MLB pitching staffs.

-- The righty's last appearance came on Sunday against the Colorado Rockies, when he threw six innings, surrendering one earned run while giving up three hits.
+- In his last appearance on Sunday, the lefty threw seven innings against the Colorado Rockies, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.